You've Been Diagnosed With Severe Asthma: Now What?

 - Anticholinergics: They act slightly slower, but relax airways and reduce mucus production.

-- Combo medications: These contain each of the above.
+- Combo medications: These contain each of the above in one single inhaler.

 Long-term control medications include: